How to Choose a Primary Care Provider

 - Office policies.
 Ask questions about office policies that may be relevant to you, such as how to get prescription refills, how to get medical forms completed, how referrals are handled, and how insurance is billed.

 - Communication and availability.
 Find out how easy it is to reach your provider.
-Can he or she be reached via email?
+Can he or she be reached via email or through your personal health record?
 Is his or her communication style friendly and warm, or more formal?

 After your questions are answered, and you think a provider might be a good fit for you, it’s time to schedule an appointment.
 Although a dedicated “meet-and-greet” appointment may be helpful if you have more complex health needs or other concerns, scheduling an annual physical exam is often the most efficient way for you and your provider to get to know each other.